yamin-shihab/study-notes/grade-7/english.md

     + An internal rhyme occurs within a poetic line.
     + An end rhyme occurs at the end of a poetic line.
     + A rhyme scheme is a pattern of a rhyme.
 (ABCB)
-    + They are labeled with letters of the alphabet.
+    + They're labeled with letters of the alphabet.
 (AABB)
     + Each letter corresponds to a specific type of rhyme.
 (Little Miss Muffet, = Sat on her tuffet = A)
 + Syllables are the unit of pronunciation that word sounds are separated into. (banana has 3, watermelon has 4)
 + There are many types and forms of poems, such as acrostic, concrete, limerick, haiku, cinquain, diamante, free verse, sonnet, ballad, narrative, lyrical, etc.